 Kerrygold becomes Ireland’s first billion euro food brand

-Kerrygold owner Ornua said approximately 7.5 million packets of the butter were sold each week in 2018.
+Kerrygold owner Ornua said about 7.5 million packets of the butter were sold each week in 2018.

+Kerrygold has become the first Irish food brand to exceed €1 billion in annual sales, helped by its growing popularity in the United States.

 Kerrygold owner Ornua said about 7.5 million packets of the butter were sold each week in 2018.
 Its recent success has been driven by sales in the US, where it is now the number two butter brand behind market incumbent Land O’Lakes.